andrasq/node-docs/node-cpu.md

 Child Processes
 ---------------

+If several identical server processes is not suitable, node also provides hooks to delegate work to helper processes.

 If the blocking computation can be isolated, it can be serialized and sent to a [child_process](https://www.nodejs.org/lib/child_process.html) to process it.
 There are node packages to simplify the implementation,